Goshashosha/Numerical-Methods-Practice/README.md

 `_minute.png` is the actual plot of the time and size relation.

-> the execution time of a program is limited by the number of minutes mentioned at the beginning
+> the execution time of a program is limited by the number of minutes mentioned before the "_"
 > (the number could be float).

 `Plato.png` is a screenshot of a plato during one-minute test.